stevesteve2/SteveWebsite/content/publication/gpt-is-an-effective-tool-for-multilingual-psychological-text-analysis/index.md

 author_notes:
   - "*Co-First Authors"
 doi: https://psyarxiv.com/sekf5?trk=public_post_reshare-text
-publication: Revise and Resubmit at Proceedings of the National Academy of Sciences
+publication: Proceedings of the National Academy of Sciences (In Press)
 abstract: The social and behavioral sciences have been increasingly using automated text analysis to measure psychological constructs in text.
-We explore whether GPT, the large-language model underlying the artificial intelligence chatbot ChatGPT, can be used as a tool for automated psychological text analysis in various languages.
-Across 15 datasets (n = 31,789 manually annotated tweets and news headlines), we tested whether GPT-3.5 and GPT-4 can accurately detect psychological constructs (sentiment, discrete emotions, and offensiveness) across 12 languages (English, Arabic, Indonesian, and Turkish, as well as eight African languages including Swahili, Amharic, Yoruba and Kinyarwanda).
-We found that GPT performs much better than English-language dictionary-based text analysis (r = 0.66-0.75 for correlations between manual annotations and GPT-4, as opposed to r = 0.20-0.30 for correlations between manual annotations and dictionary methods).
-Further, GPT performs nearly as well as or better than several fine-tuned machine learning models, though GPT had poorer performance in African languages and in comparison to more recent fine-tuned models.
+We explore whether GPT, the large-language model underlying the artificial intelligence chatbot ChatGPT, can be used as a tool for automated psychological text analysis in several languages.
+Across 15 datasets (n = 47,925 manually annotated tweets and news headlines), we tested whether different versions of GPT (3.5 Turbo, 4, and 4 Turbo) can accurately detect psychological constructs (sentiment, discrete emotions, offensiveness, and moral foundations) across 12 languages.
+We found that GPT (r = 0.59-0.77) performs much better than English-language dictionary analysis (r = 0.20-0.30) at detecting psychological constructs as judged by manual annotators.
+GPT performs nearly as well as, and sometimes better than, several top-performing fine-tuned machine learning models.
+Moreover, GPT’s performance has improved across successive versions of the model, particularly for lesser-spoken languages.
 Overall, GPT may be superior to many existing methods of automated text analysis, since it achieves relatively high accuracy across many languages, requires no training data, and is easy to use with simple prompts (e.g., “is this text negative?”) and little coding experience.
-We provide sample code for analyzing text with the GPT application programming interface.
-GPT and other large-language models may be the future of psychological text analysis, and may help facilitate more cross-linguistic research with understudied languages.
+We provide sample code and a video tutorial for analyzing text with the GPT application programming interface.
+We argue that GPT and other large-language models may democratize automated text analysis by making advanced natural language processing capabilities more accessible, and may help facilitate more cross-linguistic research with understudied languages.
 draft: false
 featured: true
 image: